BlakeScala/herbicorps/README.md

 * Navigate to project folder ('cd herbicorps')
 * Open Android Studio, open the project, and run the emulator to view application

-### Future Features
+### Future Features/Known Bugs
-* API functionality not yet integrated
+* Favorites are not yet implemented
-* Array list of foods is the same every time, and is currently an array of strings.
-In the future, it will be an array list of Recipe objects containing image, title, body and other attributes.
+* Implicit intent will be an email in the future
+* API only returns about ten results each time despite count

 ### Technologies Used
 * Android Studio